AmirooR/Pairwise-Similarity-knowledge-Transfer-WSOL/README.md

 ```bash
 bash imagenet_multifold_train_and_evaluate_loop_icm.sh
 ```
-This will save the resulting datasets and write the infos/evaluation in the respective log folder for each fold and iterations.
+This will save the resulting datasets and write the infos/evaluation in the respective log folders for each fold and iteration.

 ## Cite